GPP-Woo/GPP-zoeken/README.EN.rst

 parties/citizens.
 Dimpact provides a Generic Publication Platform to facilitate this for municipalities, of which the Public Documents Registration component is one part.

-This search component makes it possible to index and search published documents, exposing related metadata and taxonomies as required, enabling the citizen portal to search through the publications.
+GPP-zoeken makes it possible to index and search published documents, exposing related metadata and taxonomies as required, enabling the citizen portal to search through the publications.

-A registration component (ODRC) is required to manage the actual publications and ensure they get indexed (or retracted if needed).
+GPP-publicatiebank is required to manage the actual publications and ensure they get indexed (or retracted if needed).

 API specification